Kobe Steel executives to decide whether to resign after external probe: sources

 It later appointed a team of outside investigators, who are due to report to management by the end of the year.

 “We received an instruction from METI on Oct.
-12 to take steps to find the cause of the problem and craft preventive measures within a month and we are working toward that.
-We can’t comment on whether we will announce this on the 10th and we can’t comment on the issue of management responsibility,” a spokesman told Reuters by phone, when contacted on Monday.
+12 to take steps to find the cause of the problem and craft preventive measures within a month and we are working toward that,” a spokesman told Reuters by phone on Monday.

+“We can’t comment on whether we will announce this on the 10th and we can’t comment on the issue of management responsibility,” the spokesman said.

+Kobe, which is now the subject of a U.S. Justice Department inquiry, has had a Japanese government-sanctioned seal of quality revoked on some of its products and lost customers.

+The company has also said it cannot yet fully state what impact the tampering will have on its finances.
+Last week, it pulled its forecast for its first annual profit in three years for the 12 months through next March.

+Its shares have fallen by nearly a quarter since it revealed the fabrication nearly a month ago.
+They were down 2.5 percent by 0500 GMT on Monday, while the benchmark Nikkei 225 index .N225 was flat.

-Reporting by Yuka Obayashi and Ritsuko Shimizu; Writing by Aaron Sheldrick; Editing by Raju Gopalakrishnan
+Reporting by Yuka Obayashi and Ritsuko Shimizu; Writing by Aaron Sheldrick; Editing by Raju Gopalakrishnan and Richard Pullin